CallumBeaney/people/readme.md

 # people

-This is a CLI tool for tracking the number of days since you have made contact with people.
+**what is?**  ー This is a CLI tool for tracking the number of days since you have made contact with people.
-Why a CLI?
-It is discreet and the vast majority of people don't even know what a terminal is.
+**why a CLI?**  ー 99% of people don't even know what a terminal is; discreet and lightweight
+**why did you write this in C?**  ー python was boring

 [usage](#usage)
 [installation](#installation)
 [walkthrough](#walkthrough)
 [making accessible system-wide with an alias](#making-this-program-accessible-system-wide-with-an-alias)

 ## usage
 ```